 Become a board game family on a budget

-Most of us are spending a lot more time with our children at the moment.
-We’re juggling work and home-schooling (not to mention housekeeping), all whilst being cooped up together for hours on end.
-So it’s lovely when we have moments that draw us together as a family and make us feel like we are making the most of our time together.
+Modern life can be a bit frantic, and finding moments to sit down and engage with our children can be difficult.
+But it’s lovely when we have moments that draw us together as a family and make us feel like we are making the most of our time together.
 Step up… board games!

 Claim four puzzle packs!